 I'll get straight to it.
-I've a depressed evergreen plant on my hands - O.K., it's picked up certain bad vibes from me from across the room.
-The leaves have turned Caramel Brown which happens to be the name of an ex-girlfriend.
-Everything I look at reminds me of Caramel, especially her photographs.
+I've a depressed evergreen plant on my hands.
+It's not a great surprise that the plant has picked up bad vibes from staring at me from across the room.
+The plant's healthy foliage has turned a splotched and veined shade of - how best to describe it? - yes, caramel brown, which just happens to be the name of an ex-girlfriend.
+Everything I look at reminds me of Caramel; especially her photographs.
 I used to call her CB for short.
-She called me, Loser.
+She called me 'Loser.'

 Anyhow, my evergreen plant is starting to get up later each day, demanding coffee and the newspaper.
-It habitually complains about the cold weather, and believes our home is full of seal-hunters' dressed as egg white.
+It habitually complains about the cold weather and believes our home is full of seal-hunters' dressed as egg white.
 It's worse at night.
 The evergreen plant is scared of the dark and has to sleep in my room.
-The funny thing is: I purchased the plant to brighten up my life.
+One night it had the audacity to undress and wriggle naked under the sheets of my bed.
+(Something I'll never forget, that's for sure.)
+The funny thing is: I purchased the bloody plant to brighten up my life.

 List 1: Things I've always wanted to do

 - Master vertical take-off, and landing, without an aircraft;

 - Rest between Cécile De France, and Audrey Tautou, in a large bed in a Paris hotel, eating grapes and drinking champagne - both ladies laughing, smiling, and conversing with me in French (I can't speak French, but who's counting?);

 - Stop laughing in court when ordered by the judge;

 - Dart around and sniff the ankles of passers-by like my dog, Metro;

 - To half-read a novel by Amanda McKittrick Ros;

 - Take my grand-daughter, Aimee, to Central Park, NY, to sit on the sculpture of Alice in Wonderland - something, everyone should do, irrespective of age, or disposition.